The “C” IN BPEC

 For more information on the NCCP Coaching Certification Program, visit the CAC website.

-As part of their BPEC journey, graduating students receive "trained status" in the following modules:
+As part of their BPEC journey, students must complete a series of non-academic requirements including NCCP Competition Introduction and Development.
+Graduating students will receive "trained status" in the following modules:

 Professional Development ($15)

 NCCP Competition-Introduction ($75)

 - Design a Basic Sport Program (SPSC 2210)

 - Making Ethical Decisions Online Evaluation - elearning Module accessed online via thelocker.coach.ca (Students must complete this on their own for the BPEC Non-Academic Graduation Requirements)